1. I’m 18 and I'd like to be an interpreter, what and where should I study?

 A: That depends on your language combination, the meeting and the languages spoken, but generally never more than 30 minutes non-stop or 10 hours in the booth per day with a 90 minute lunch break.
 The working conditions are laid down in an agreement which covers all interpreters working for DG Interpretation.

 A: If you want to work regularly for us – yes!
 The Commission's Headquarters is in Brussels so it is logical that most meetings take place here.
-Naturally, deciding where you want to live is up to you but in times of budget restrictions it is difficult for us to hire freelancers who do not live in Brussels.
-It’s simple economics: It costs us three times as much per day to employ someone from the UK as it does to employ a Brussels resident.
+Naturally, deciding where you want to live is up to you but in times of budget restrictions it is harder for us to hire freelancers who do not live in Brussels.
+It’s simple economics: It costs us more to employ someone who is not a Brussels resident.

 A: Yes you do.
 For some people that’s a plus, for others not, especially if you have small children (in which case you can opt out).
 However, you do get to see all sorts of places and people you would never normally see.
 You can even end up on TV!

 14. Do I have to have EU nationality to work for you?

 A: Not as a freelancer – you can have any nationality you like.
 To be a staff interpreter, however, you do have to be an EU national.

 15. How will I survive as a freelancer who's just started?